jomacedo/AIOPlayground/UbuntuQuickSetup.md

 ```bash {"id":"01J9P2GSRJCXT6MXXXQWGVCHC7"}
 sudo curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```

 * Login to Azure CLI and select the target subscription

 ```bash {"id":"01J9P2GSRJCXT6MXXXR04QN41S"}
 az login
 ```

 * Set environment variables for the rest of the setup.
-Replace values in <> with valid values or names of your choice.
-CLUSTER_NAME needs to be lower case.
-A new cluster and resource group are created in your Azure subscription based on the names you provide:
+Use the same values as in the Host machine setup.

 ```bash {"id":"01J9P2GSRJCXT6MXXXR1KRG7SW"}
 # Id of the subscription where your resource group and Arc-enabled cluster will be created